Golinth/DynamicTariffs/README.md

 * `dt_granular` if set true will offer all values in-between the set percents based on your actual reputation level.
 Note: if set true, if you reach 100 reputation with a faction your tariffs will be 0%.
 * `dt_commission` if enabled will give you a discount when commissioned with the market's owning faction.
 * `dt_commDiscount` is how much it should discount (default is 5%)
-* `dt_whitelist` contains all of the vanilla market id's, these will be the only markets that are effected, if you wish to add some markets, just add their market id's to the list.

 ## Stock settings
 Reputation | Tariff